Kernix13/beginner-git-commands/README.md

 1. [Create a repo from the command line](#create-a-repo-from-the-command-line)
 1. [Final notes](#final-notes)

-## Pushing your local files to an existing empty repo
+## Pushing your local files to an empty repo

 This works for me when pushing to a repo I created without a README file.
 If you hve a README file, then you will get an error when trying to push, so you'll have to do a git pull command.
 It's easier to have an empty repo: